Neeraj-singla/wit-AI-Driven-Translation-of-Medical-prescription/README.md

 # wit-AI-Driven-Translation-of-Medical-prescription
-AI driven machine translation solution which converts prescription to description, description to native language of medical staff and medical annotator for doctors uisng Sequence to Sequence model
+AI driven machine translation solution which converts prescription to description, description to native language of medical staff and medical annotator for doctors using "Sequence to Sequence model"

-##Note###
+##Note

 Since we have developed our solution in office's laptops but due to time limit we are not able to replicate full code in Git.